| Sat, Jun 1 and Sun, Jun 2 | CPR-SCCA AutoX |

 In 1988, the Mid-State Regional Airport Authority formed to manage the facility.
 The Airport Authority is comprised of nine municipalities from Centre and Clearfield Counties.

 Today, the Mid-State Airport is licensed and operated by the Mid-State Regional Airport Authority.
-It is utilized by private pilots, is home of the Civil Air Patrol, and serves as a forest fire attack base for the Pennsylvania Department of Conservation and Natural Resources Bureau of Forestry.
+It is utilized by private pilots and serves as a forest fire attack base for the Pennsylvania Department of Conservation and Natural Resources Bureau of Forestry.

 The Civil Air Patrol provides a Cadet Program for local youth ages 12–21 and a Professional Development program for Senior Members, ages 21 and up.